 Finding the best preferred shares in Canada can be taxing and challenging, especially for DIY investors.
 There are preferred shares that are rate-reset, callable, cumulative, convertible, and numerous other preferred shares types that businesses find attractive in their issuance to investors.
 Compared to common stock purchasing, preferred shares can be difficult to decipher, especially in choosing which will be right for you.

 With everything said, preferred share ETFs can indeed become the best investment for our retirees.
 Instead of understanding each type of preferred share, investors can go ahead and purchase ETFs that hold hundreds.
-Investing in the best preferred share ETF in Canada can be the most significant decision for those who want to earn significantly in dividend income from their portfolio.
+Investing in the best preferred share ETF in Canada can be the most significant decision for those who want to earn significant dividend income from their portfolio.

-How Preferred Shares are Taxed
+How Preferred Shares Are Taxed

 Although preferred shares share similarities with bonds, bonds have lesser tax efficiency between these two.
 Preferred shares have a lower tax rate because the Canadian government taxes the payments with interest from bonds and bond ETFs as ordinary income.
 On the other hand, preferred shares dividends get taxed as eligible dividends and get tax treatment favourably.
-As a result, you can even become more tax-efficient holding preferred shares ETFs inside a TFSA or RRSP.
+As a result, you can even become more tax-efficient, holding preferred shares ETFs inside a TFSA or RRSP.

 For Your Preference: 5 Best Preferred Share ETFs

-Now, we already know the what’s and the how’s; it’s time to list down 5 of the best preferred share ETFs in Canada and why they are the best to consider an investment during retirement.
+Now we already know the whats and the hows; it’s time to list down 5 of the best preferred share ETFs in Canada and why they are the best to consider an investment during retirement.

 IShares S&P/TSX Canadian Preferred Share ETF